|Author: Andy 'Uglifruit' Jenkinson

 Andy couldn’t let it stop there though, because less than two hours later, he sent me another version of the game.
 Entitled Sarah’s Garden: Warped Space, this version plays faster and adds wrapping at the screen edges, notching the difficulty up.

 Obviously, the graphics and sound are a bit rubbish, but the game has the brilliant simplicity yet crippling difficulty of the Bolalela series, or ZX Wonky One Key.
-It is an excellent little timewaster, and with some further development, it could be a very addicting arcade game (although for this compo, it’s more than good enough).
+It is an excellent little timewaster, and with some further development, it could be a very addicting arcade game (though for this compo, it’s more than good enough).
 And, in a way, it’s an homage to one of the most famous crap games for the Spectrum, Advanced Lawnmower Simulator.
 Andy, you’ve earned yourself a nice corned beef sandwich for this one!